AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

 - Task :ada:`T` is a subtask.

-  - Each subtask has a master, which represents the program construct in which the subtask is declared, which in this case is the main subprogram :ada:`Show_Simple_Task`.
-The master construct is executed by some enclosing task, which we will refer to as the “master task” of the subtask.
+  - Each subtask has a master, which represents the program construct in which the subtask is declared.
+In this case, the main subprogram :ada:`Show_Simple_Task` is :ada:`T` \'s master.

-  - Therefore the main task is also the master task of task :ada:`T`.
+  - The master construct is executed by some enclosing task, which we will refer to as the "master task" of the subtask.

 - The number of tasks is not limited to one: we could include a task :ada:`T2` in the example above.